slowshutter/mcn-2020-git-haiku/index.md

-Spring is passing.
+This is the new line
-The birds cry, and the fishes’ eyes are
+it needs but shiny wings and look
 This autumn evening.